AaronJRubin/zukan/README.md

 ##CSS

 I use SCSS and Compass.
-Run `rake compass_watch` as you edit sass/main.scss to see any changes that you make compiled to CSS, and thereby reflected in both sites, immediately.
+Use `rake watch` as you edit sass/main.scss to see any changes that you make compiled to CSS, and thereby reflected in both sites, immediately.

 ##Scripting